Sairaj4522/InstallingSettingUpAndMoreCheatSheet/install_config_and_more_ubuntu_cheat_sheet.md

 	00:14.0 USB controller [0c03]: Intel Corporation 7 Series/C210 Series Chipset Family USB xHCI Host Controller [8086:1e31] (rev 04) (prog-if 30 [XHCI])

-check field "Kernel diver in use", if it is nouveau, then you don't have to do this at all.
+check field "Kernel diver in use",
+- If it is nouveau, then you don't have to do this at all.
-If the field is nvidia then I'll strogly discourage use of this method.
-I tested this on some laptop installed nvidia graphics drivers and the tried above method after I restrated the laptop, it stuck to blank screen, and then a dialog appeared which read somewhat like "X server could not find display" and so couldn't boot, this didnt even land on a console so that I could fix it, I had re-install whole Ubuntu OS, So beware!
+- If the field is nvidia then I'll strogly discourage use of this method.

+I tested this on some laptop which had nvidia graphics drivers installedz, then I tried above method.
+After I restrated the laptop, it got stuck on a blank screen, and then a dialog appeared which read somewhat like "X server could not find display".
+So couldn't boot.
+This didnt even land me on a console so that I could fix it, I had re-install whole Ubuntu OS, So beware!

 ###Disable Bluetooth by Default on Startup
 	sudo gedit /etc/rc.local